Ecgberht, King of Wessex: Subregulus

 Ealhmund does not appear to have long survived in power: there is no record of his activities after 784.
-There is, however, extensive evidence of Offa's domination of Kent during the late 780s, with his goals apparently going beyond overlordship to outright annexation of the kingdom, and he has been described as "the rival, not the overlord, of the Kentish kings".
+There is, however, the extensive evidence of Offa's domination of Kent during the late 780s, with his goals apparently going beyond overlordship to outright annexation of the kingdom, and he has been described as "the rival, not the overlord, of the Kentish kings".
 It is possible that the young Ecgberht fled to Wessex in 785 or so; it is suggestive that the Chronicle mentions in a later entry that Beorhtric, Cynewulf's successor, helped Offa to exile Ecgberht.

 Cynewulf was murdered in 786.
 His succession was contested by Ecgberht, but he was defeated by Beorhtric, maybe with Offa's assistance.
 The Anglo-Saxon Chronicle records that Ecgberht spent three years in Francia before he was king, exiled by Beorhtric and Offa.
-The text says "iii" for three, but this may have been a scribal error, with the correct reading being "xiii", that is, thirteen years.
+The text says "iii" for three, but this may have been a scribal error, with the correct reading being "xiii", which is thirteen years.
 Beorhtric's reign lasted sixteen years, and not thirteen; and all extant texts of the Chronicle agree on "iii", but many modern accounts assume that Ecgberht did indeed spend thirteen years in Francia.
 This requires assuming that the error in transcription is common to every manuscript of the Anglo-Saxon Chronicle; many historians make this assumption but others have rejected it as unlikely, given the consistency of the sources.
 In either case Ecgberht was probably exiled in 789, when Beorhtric, his rival, married the daughter of Offa of Mercia.

 At the time Ecgberht was in exile, Francia was ruled by Charlemagne, who maintained Frankish influence in Northumbria and is known to have supported Offa's enemies in the south.
 Another exile in Gaul at this time was Odberht, a priest, who is almost certainly the same person as Eadberht, who later became king of Kent.
 According to a later chronicler, William of Malmesbury, Ecgberht learned the arts of government during his time in Gaul.